2026 World Cup Travel To The U.S. – Visas, ESTA & FIFA PASS – Do It The Right Way

 The 2026 World Cup is hosted across the U.S., Canada, and Mexico.
 That “three-country spread” creates real visa and re-entry traps.
 We help you plan your entry thoroughly, apply correctly, and travel confidently.

-Contact our dedicated Miami lawyers at Figueroa-Contreras Law Group to find out how we can help you with your visa!
-Call (305) 501-4141 or reach out to us online.
+Contact our dedicated Miami lawyers at Figueroa-Contreras Law Group to

 Many fans assume a ticket, a “Fan ID,” or a tournament credential works like a visa.
 For the 2026 World Cup, you must qualify under normal U.S. immigration rules—and a ticket does not guarantee visa approval or entry.